On homeomorphism groups of non-compact surfaces, endowed with the Whitney topology: Proof of Theorem

 the connectedness of $A$ implies that $h \in A \subset G_n = \HH_0(M;K_{n})$.

 (2) The assertion follows from Lemma~\ref{lm_2} since $K_n \subsetneqq M$ and $M \setminus K_n$ is included in the compact subset $M_n$. \end{proof}

-To check the remaining conditions of Theorem~\ref{BMRSY} we need a result on embedding spaces.
+To check the LTC condition and the $Z$-point property in Theorem~\ref{BMRSY} for the tower $(G_n)_{n \in \w}$ we need a result on embedding spaces.
 For closed subsets $L\subset N$ of $M$ let $\EE_L^*(N,M)$ denote the space of closed embeddings $f:N\to M$ such that $f|_L=\id_L$ and $f^{-1}(\partial M)=N\cap \partial M$.
 The space $\EE_L^*(N,M)$ is endowed with the compact open topology.
 The following basic fact is due to Yagasaki \cite{Yag1}, and in its present form can be found in \cite[Theorem 6.7]{BMSY1}.
+One should note that the assertion was verified in \cite{LM} in the important case that $K = \emptyset$ and $L$ is either a proper arc, an orientation-preserving circle or a compact 2-submanifold of $M$.